 I worked at The Body Shop a couple of years ago for about six months as a sales leader.
 The schedule was flexible, the people were nice, and it smelled great in the store.

-Many people love The Body Shop’s products not just because of the smell, but also because they feel good on the skin, and are well known for containing natural and organic ingredients from all around the world.
+Many people love The Body Shop’s products not just because of the smell, but also because they feel good on the skin, and are well known for containing natural and Fair Trade ingredients from all around the world.
+But is The Body Shop paraben-free?

 At the time I worked there, the majority of The Body Shop’s products still contained parabens, in addition to other irritant ingredients.
 I would have several customers come into the store, see all of the signs with appealing pictures of natural ingredients, start smelling and trying the products, be ready to check out, and then stop dead in their tracks once they started reading the labels.
 I lost many sales because these customers felt misled by the advertising and promotional materials.
 These customers came into the store for natural products, then looked at the labels and saw a laundry list of irritant and potentially toxic chemical ingredients mixed in with the beautiful organic, Community Trade, natural ingredients.
 It really was a shame.